Code-Yassine/app-management-employes/README.md

 ## 📘 Overview

-Streamline your HR processes with **app-gestion-employes**, the ultimate solution for managing employee data and holiday records.
+Streamline your HR processes with **app-management-employes**, the ultimate solution for managing employee data and holiday records.

 ### 💡 Why app-gestion-employes?